 Influence and control - people feel their voices are unheard.
 Lack of trust in council services to make changes.
 People often do not know how/where to access services and seek support from community groups for issues.
 Community groups support/signpost people to appropriate service.
-Requirement for improved partnership between formal and community organisations.
-"Access to mental health services."
+Appears to be a requirement for improved integration between formal and community organisations.

-"Access to mental health services" for people with addiction issues is challenging as CMHT and Addiction Services sit separately".
+"Access to mental health services for people with addiction issues is challenging as CMHT and Addiction Services sit separately".